NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 Every bossbar line has 4 properties:

 ### style
 Type of bossbar division.
-Only visible on 1.9+ clients.
 You can choose from 5 styles: **PROGRESS**, **NOTCHED_6**, **NOTCHED_10**, **NOTCHED_12** and **NOTCHED_20**
 ![](https://images-ext-1.discordapp.net/external/yMuJNksnulOd_ZtI3yGw6CaQhon-ewVHsqaMzT8RcGk/https/image.prntscr.com/image/FzWSvsalTW6YVRPPK3oa9g.png)
 These were defined by mojang, no other options are available.
 Other plugins may be using different names, but it's the same result in the end.

 ### color
 Color of bossbar.
-Only visible on 1.9+ clients.
-Old clients will see it purple.
 You can choose from 7 colors: **BLUE**, **GREEN**, **PINK**, **PURPLE**, **RED**, **WHITE** and **YELLOW**
 ![](https://images-ext-2.discordapp.net/external/MwNGvtNT0vspb_xiGUyx_WQNayvSmb8h0Sk4W7Vxfoc/https/image.prntscr.com/image/fM7kq5XIRCiTN5n-ffpNyA.png)
 These were defined by mojang, no other options are available.